-Each user is entitled to 14 days demo of the CLC Drug Discovery Workbench.
+Each user is entitled to a 14-day trial of CLC Drug Discovery Workbench.

-If you are unable to complete your assessment in the available time, please send an email to sales@clcbio.com to request an additional evaluation period.
+If you are unable to complete your assessment in the available time, please send an email to bioinformaticssales@qiagen.com to request an additional evaluation period.